karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Class Project ##

 Please develop a 2-paragraph summary description of your spatial data management focus for your class project.
-This focus will define the data products that you will create and document over the course of the semester.
+This focus will define the 3+ data products that you will create and document over the course of the semester.
 Ideally, these will be data that you are using in your research.
 If you are having a difficult identifying a topic area please contact Dr. Benedict to discuss the possibilities.

 Provide this summary description to Dr. Benedict by the end of *Week 5* and set up an appointment with Dr. Benedict to review your plan.
+You are encouraged to discuss preliminary ideas for your project with Dr. Benedict prior to submission of your plan in week 5.